X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 How The US Stole IRAQ, Research Base Article

-• Iraq has not been able to stabilize completely even today.
+• Iraq has not fully stabilized even today.

 • Organizations like ISIS shed rivers of blood in Iraq and Syria.